columose/WOAH-FMD-dataset/README.md

 <img src = 'https://drive.google.com/uc?id=1zmud3qE-K764Xiyc9cUy1lqM4BPrtq86'>

 A linear regression model revealed the 'case' count predicts 99.8% of variance in 'killed and disposed of' in Europe.
-In other words, the 3 European countries that have reported FMD outbreaks in the past 20 years have dealt with the outbreaks through culling en-masse.
+In other words, the 3 European countries that have reported FMD outbreaks in the past 20 years have dealt with the rise in cases by increasing culling rates.

 <img src = 'https://drive.google.com/uc?id=1-8VmFZr2jAMQYo-PnWEPitq6BvvkuZrQ'>